Bowling Alone: Contents

 Putnam cites data from the General Social Survey that showed an aggregate decline in membership of traditional civic organizations, supporting his thesis that U.S. social capital had declined.
 He noted that some organizations had grown, such as the American Association of Retired Persons, the Sierra Club, and a plethora of mass-member activist groups.
 But he said that these groups did not tend to foster face-to-face interaction, and were the type where "the only act of membership consists in writing a check for dues or perhaps occasionally reading a newsletter."
 He also drew a distinction between two different types of social capital: a "bonding" type (which occurs within a demographic group) and a "bridging" type (which unites people from different groups).

 He then asked: "Why is US social capital eroding?" and discussed several possible causes.
-He believed that the "movement of women into the workforce" and other demographic changes had an impact on the number of individuals engaging in civic associations.
-He also discussed the "re-potting hypothesis", that people become less engaged when they frequently move towns, but found that Americans actually moved towns less frequently than in previous decades.
+He believed that the "movement of women into the workforce" and other demographic changes affected the number of individuals engaging in civic associations.
+He also discussed the "re-potting hypothesis"—that people become less engaged when they frequently move towns—but found that Americans actually moved towns less frequently than in previous decades.
 He did suggest that suburbanization, economics and time pressures had some effect, though he noted that average working hours had shortened.
 He concluded the main cause was technology "individualizing" people's leisure time via television and the Internet, suspecting that "virtual reality helmets" would carry this further in the future.

 He estimated that the fall-off in civic engagement after 1965 was 10 percent due to pressure of work and double-career families, 10 percent to suburbanization, commuting, and urban sprawl, 25 percent to the expansion of electronic entertainment (especially television), and 50 percent to generational change (although he estimated that the effects of television and generational change overlapped by 10 to 15 percent).
 15 to 20 percent remained unexplained.